Skip to main content

 Score urgency and downside next.
 Check deadlines, open notices, missing filings, and whether the facts suggest more than a paperwork issue.

-Choose an initial owner and set the escalation rule in the same conversation.
+Choose the initial owner and set the escalation rule in the same conversation.
 For routine compliance, filing backlog, and IRS administrative disputes, a CPA or EA can be a practical first lead because both can represent you before the IRS in audits, collections, and appeals.

 Escalate when the work starts shifting from return mechanics to legal-risk strategy or potential non-administrative proceedings.
 Ask directly: who stays lead if this escalates, and who takes over the next procedural step if needed?

-Define the success artifact before engagement starts.
+Define the success artifact before the engagement starts.
 "Help me with the IRS" is too vague, so name the concrete output you expect.

 Examples include missing returns prepared and filed, notice responses submitted, documented IRS communications, or a completed financial disclosure package.
 For legal-risk triage, request a written strategy memo or written next-step recommendation so progress is visible and testable.